caro-kiosk/Caro-kiosk.github.io/README.md

 The unofficial website of the Caro Kiosk.
 We try to create the best experience for you, for us, and for the whole community.
 Take a look at our work [here](https://caro-kiosk.github.io/).

-# UPDATE NEWS
+# UPDATE NEWS (V1.0.1)

--Recently added a wiki.
+-Recently added a wiki.<br>
--Restrucured article handeling inside the wiki
+-Restrucured article handeling inside the wiki<br>
--Added youtube whidghed support inside articles -Debugged minor scrolling issues
+-Added youtube whidghed support inside articles<br>
+-Debugged minor scrolling issues<br>

 # TO - Do for commiing Updates